baselm/lesson-7/README.md

 The Project is divided into Seven branches each branch covers a certain step as below:
-1. Step 1 Covers the creation of the project
+1. Step 1 add new components (Dashboard and Orders)
 2. Step 2 Covers the Creation of Empty Components for (Products, ProductCard, SignIn, SignOut) and routers dom configuration
 3. Step 3 Covers using State and Fetching a data from a JSON server API
 4. Step 4 Covers the use of Card Component to Display Products images